Fruit of The Spirit Jar

 Our original Fruit of the Spirit jar from 2011.
 Any mason jar and jelly beans will do!

-I try to keep my ears alert for moments when they model the fruit of the spirit.
-If Jackson does something sweet for one of his sisters, I’ll ask which fruit he’s displaying and he picks a candy from the jar. 🙂 If Caroline manages to show patience when she really just wants to hurry, she’ll choose a treat.
-And, when Reagan manages to make it down the stairs for school without any griping or complaining, she might get a treat too.
-I also ask them to share again what the fruits of the spirit are before they get their treat.
+If Caroline managed to show patience when she really just wanted to hurry, she’d choose a treat.
+And, when Reagan would manage to make it down the stairs for school without any griping or complaining, she could get a treat too.
+I would also ask them to share again what the fruits of the spirit were before they get their treat.

-I am simply amazed at how much more effective positive motivators work in our home, compared to all my efforts at hollering, griping, and whining-to-the-point-of-exhaustion to encourage my children.
-Yesterday my daughter was so pleased with herself when she earned a fruit of the Spirit for helping make my bed without being asked. . . because that one definitely exemplified some goodness on her part, and made me much kinder to boot!
+I am always simply amazed at how much more effective positive motivators work in our home, compared to all my efforts at hollering, griping, and whining-to-the-point-of-exhaustion to encourage my children.

 I love this!
 I sure wish I had something like this when our sons were little.